Cancro29/NETHERCAP/README.md

 # 5 GHz Deauther
 5 GHz deauther for BW16 RTL8720dn is currently in development.
 Stay tuned!
 Proof : https://github.com/Cancro29/NETHERCAP/blob/main/images/IMG_20240721_065236.jpg
+It can be connected to ESP8266 with NETHERCAP V2.7 or above.

 # Help Needed!
 Need someone who can find a way to flash compiled firmware into BW16 RTL8720dn board.
 If you know how to do it, please contact me via email.
 # Download